Pandemic EBT 2020-2021 School Year

 No. Student eligibility is calculated based on the number of educational days missed by each student.
 Each eligible student will receive a new P-EBT card for the February issuance, mailed to the address reported by the school.
 The parents of each student will be informed to retain this card in case eligible for future P-EBT benefits.
 Newly identified students at each quarterly issuance would receive a new P-EBT card at the end of the quarter.

-Do you have the correct mailing address and the number of children that are in the household?
+Do you have the correct mailing address?

 Are P-EBT Benefits going to be deposited on the SNAP/TANF EBT card?